 - In Adobe InDesign, set the ‘intent’ to ‘digital publishing’

-- Decide the way you want text to be presented before moving it into the document
+- Decide the way you want to present text before moving it into the document

 - Use the ‘file’ menu to place any images you want into the document (file>open)

 - Export the document using the ‘file’ menu (file>export)